 The self-study concisely presents the faculty's thorough and evidence based evaluation of the program, strengths, areas to strengthen, and future directions in light of larger disciplinary and educational trends, institutional plans, and priorities.
-Evidence directly bearing on the program's self-evaluation include its annual assessment reports and institutional data.
+Evidence directly bearing on the program's self-evaluation include its annual assessment reports and the data compendium provided by Institutional Research and Decision Support.
 Information on disciplinary trends as published by professional disciplinary societies or in the literature may also be relevant.

 All program faculty must be consulted and given the opportunity to provide meaningful input to the development of the self-study.
-In the best of circumstances, faculty, students, staff, and alumni are involved in planning and writing the document.
+In the best of circumstances, faculty, lecturers, students, staff, and alumni are involved in planning and writing the document.